alexanderkozlenko/addax/.github/README.md

 await writer.FlushAsync();
 ```

 A custom converter can be registered in the shared converter registry and options or specified for a particular operation.
 A custom converter can be also used in a record converter definition.
-Any built-in converter can be overridden by a custom implementation, that will affect all methods in generic and non-generic method groups (except non-generic methods that work with `string` values).
+Any built-in converter can be overridden by a custom implementation, that will affect all methods in generic and non-generic method groups (except non-generic methods that work with strings).

 An example of defining a record converter with a custom field converter: